orbiting/docs/guides/styleguide.md

 10. Implement, commit and push changes requested during the review until the reviewer is happy.
 11. “Rebase and merge” your pull request into master.
 12. The master branch will be auto-released within minutes.
 The version number of the release is automatically determined according to the commit messages.
-13. Bump the styleguide version in the consuming frontend repo’s `package.json` if you want to use the new component.
+13. Bump the styleguide version in the consuming frontend repo’s `package.json` to use the new component.

 ## Best practices